Day 59 - long water carries, sore feet, and some views (37.5 miles)

 Most of the morning was like most of yesterday, rolling hills on dirt/gravel roads.

 There weren’t many water options during the day so I basically stopped at all of them.
-Most were nice springs that the cows couldn’t get to and crap all around.
+Most were nice springs that the cows couldn’t get to so didn't have to deal with the normal cow crap.

 After awhile I started going up every so gradual.
 I was starting to see the bigger mountains that await me.
 I should be getting into the Wind River Range soon and leave the Great Divide Basin.